ReyPolilla17/djs-bot-with-ui/README.md

 ### Known issues:
 - **When I run the app the bot starts, but the app freezes**
-> Sometimes the first time you open the app it cant get the preload.js file so it wont do anything.
+> Sometimes the first time you open the app it can't get the preload.js file so it wont do anything.

 >Just close and open again the app!